 The exhaust fan dilutes the air in the main living spaces with outside air to remove unavoidable contaminants from people, pets, cleaning, offgassing, etc. The whole house fan flow rate is determined based on the floor space and the number of bedrooms.
 The whole house fan provides multiple air exchanges within the home each day.
-The operation can be continuous or intermittent (much higher airflow cycled by a timer) if less than 1 sone.
-The chart below outlines the minimum ventilation requirements for continuous operation.
+The operation can be continuous or intermittent (much higher airflow cycled by a timer) if 1 sone or less.
+The formula for calculating how much ventilation is required is:

 Okay, So What Am I Looking For In a Whole House Fan?

 The key with a Whole House Exhaust Fan is quiet.
 In most cases the exhaust fan will be located in a central location of the home and will run continuously, so you want it to be quiet.
-ASHRAE 62.2 calls for continuously running exhaust fan to have a sound rating of less than 1.0 sones.
-Air King has engineered multiple products to meet and exceed the ASHRAE 62.2 standard, giving you a choice that fits your ventilation need and your budget.
+ASHRAE 62.2 calls for continuously running exhaust fan to have a sound rating of 1.0 sones or less.
+The reason being, if the fan is too loud, the homeowners will be tempted to turn it off - negating the whole reason why it is installed.